sgrao001/MyBooks/oot/Observation of Thoughts.md

 Ideology gently cleanses our view of the undesirable state until truth is no longer necessary.
 It makes irrelevant all that is unsaid.
 It blurs the lies.
 It deflects responsibility.
 It negates our role in reality.
 It enables the death of hope.
 It  constrains us inside acceptable frames of reference.

 We feel good.
 We don’t realize we are the “boiling frog.”
 We make freedom and self-expression the causality.
 We accept that this as the best that is possible.
-We believe, “It really can’t be that bad”, “it will only get better”, “we, must therefore make the best of it”, “what better choice do we have”
+We believe, “It really can’t be that bad”, “it will only get better”, “we, must therefore make the best of it”, “what better choice do we have”.

 Time tested structures in society, from the humble family unit, to corporations, to governments and religions, effectively use ideologies to favor the few and suppress the many.